Azure/aad-pod-identity/website/content/en/docs/Configure/feature_flags.md

   - Set `--retry-attempts-for-created=1`, `--retry-attempts-for-assigned=1` and `--find-identity-retry-interval=1` flags in the NMI container to disable the internal retries in NMI.
 - If using [helm](../../getting-started/installation/#helm) to deploy aad-pod-identity, you can enable this feature by setting `nmi.setRetryAfterHeader=true` as part of helm install/upgrade.
   - Set `nmi.retryAttemptsForCreated=1`, `nmi.retryAttemptsForAssigned=1` and `nmi.findIdentityRetryIntervalInSeconds=1` flags in the helm install/upgrade command to disable the internal retries in NMI.

+## Enable deletion of conntrack entries

+> Available from v1.8.7 release

+NMI redirects Instance Metadata Service (IMDS) requests to itself by setting up iptables rules after it starts running on the node.
+However, these rules are not applicable to pre-existing connections.
+In such a scenario, the token request will be directly sent to IMDS instead of being intercepted by NMI.
+What this means is that the workload pod that runs before the NMI pod on the node can access identities that it doesn't have access to.
+The `enable-conntrack-deletion` flag enables deletion of entries for pre-existing connections to IMDS endpoint, this causes applications which had pre-existing connections to be intercepted by NMI.

+### How to enable this feature

+- If using the [yaml](../../getting-started/installation/#quick-install) to deploy aad-pod-identity, you can enable this feature by setting the `--enable-conntrack-deletion=true` flag in the NMI container.
+- If using [helm](../../getting-started/installation/#helm) to deploy aad-pod-identity, you can enable this feature by setting `nmi.enableConntrackDeletion=true` as part of helm install/upgrade.